- What is the 10 year rule on long residence?

 In particular, the person is not allowed more than 18 months outside the UK in total, which is a period of 540 days.
 Days of departure and return do not count towards the total; it is only whole days outside the UK which count.

-There is an important Home Office policy on long residence cases which covers some situations which seem to fall outside the rules.
-For example, the policy states that where there are absences in excess of 540 days:
+The Home Office policy on long residence cases covers some situations which seem to fall outside the rules.
+For example, the policy states that where there are absences in excess of six months at once or 540 days in total:

 it may be appropriate to exercise discretion over excess absences in compelling or compassionate circumstances, for example where the applicant was prevented from returning to the UK through unavoidable circumstances.

 Caseworkers are instructed to consider the reason for absences and whether the applicant returned to the UK as soon as they were able.
-There is little further elucidation of when discretion might be exercised, suggesting that it will be rare.
+There is little further elucidation of when discretion might be exercised, suggesting that it will be rare, but not impossible.
+I have seen, for example, an application being successful on this basis when we could show that the applicant was outside of the UK for more than six months because the Home Office initially refused the application for entry clearance but later reversed its decision.
+Had it not been for the Home Office’s first erroneous decision, the applicant could have returned to the UK within six months.

 What does “lawful” mean?